-‘Monk’ fish - indeed!
-Monster, more like, because he’s not a beauty, this fish – I remember seeing it for the first time (outside my dinner plate) in a fish market in France.
-Scary!
-Like the Kraken, or Leviathan, or another mythical sea monster whose images sometimes bear resemblance to monkfish.
+It didn't used to be valued because he’s not a beauty, this fish.
+I remember seeing it for the first time (outside my dinner plate) in a fish market in France and doing a double-take (the blurriness of the image below bears testimony to my shaky hand).
+It's a spitting image of a mythical sea monster like the Kraken or Leviathan, whose images sometimes bear resemblance to monkfish.

-Expensive because it’s overfished.
-Sometimes called ‘poor man’s lobster’ but pound for pound, depending on where you are, you might have to cough up the same for your dinner, whether you go for lobster or the fish.
+It is hard to believe monkfish used to be chucked out or given away; it is a very highly prized fish these days.
+And as these things usually work, it is expensive because it’s overfished.
+Some compare the flesh to that of a lobster because it's firm, succulent and meaty.
+Thus it gets to be called ‘poor man’s lobster’ but pound for pound, depending on where you are, you might have to cough up the same for your dinner, whether you go for lobster or the fish.

 spiced monkfishServings: 2Time: 10 minutes plus chilling